We Only Represent Clients In Michigan

 Facing an implied consent law violation in Oakland County, MI?
 Take action now.
 With our extensive track record in DUI law, our team at Michigan Defense Law is equipped to provide the comprehensive support you need.

-We understand the complex nature of Oakland County’s implied consent laws and are dedicated to helping drivers understand their rights.
-Our attorneys excel in explaining the law, outlining its potential impact, and crafting a defensive strategy unique to your circumstances.
+We understand the complicated nature of Oakland County’s implied consent laws and are dedicated to helping drivers understand their rights.
+Our attorneys excel at explaining the law, outlining its potential impact, and crafting a defensive strategy unique to your circumstances.

 Whether it’s challenging BAC test refusals, representing you in administrative hearings, or advocating for you in criminal court, we strive to minimize the potential consequences of an implied consent violation.